 , the work that needs to be done in order to produce those assets.

 That's what the next step involves: creating a task breakdown

 for each asset or piece of content to get a full picture of all the work involved in the launch.

 This ensures that your team has all the necessary information for effective planning and execution.

 Go one by one through the list of assets you came up with in step 2, and add details such as:

 And double-check the list to make sure you haven't missed anything.
 On your first pass, you might have overlooked some small but vital tasks.

-You also want to remember to think about dependencies.
+And remember dependencies.
 The video can't be filmed until it's scripted, edited until it's filmed, and exported until it's edited.
-That's important sequencing information to take into account.
+It’s important to take sequencing into account.

 Once you've listed out all the tasks required, you can arrange them by dependency (in the order they need to be completed in) to create a rough workflow to flesh out in the next step.

 It may seem counterintuitive not to think about dates until step 4, but waiting until now makes it much easier by allowing your team to work with less stress and realistic timelines.